Available analyses by measurement type

 The appropriate quality analysis depends on the measurement type and the subgroup size.

-Continuous control charts and capability analyses
+Control charts and capability analyses for continuous data

 Continuous data are often collected in subgroups.
 This means that more than one item is collected at the same time to represent the process.